How you built an unhealthy relationship with food.

 Which type of Weight Cycle-er are you?

 The Loser/Gainer: This might be you if you go for a month or two calorie restricting until you reach your goal weight, then the following months slowly gain it back.
 The cycle repeats itself.
 Maybe you do shorter cycles, every 2-3 weeks are low calorie, followed by normal-high calories weeks in between.
+This often happens when people try to go “low carb” for a time period.
+But let’s be honest, are you ever not going to eat carbs again?
+It would be in your best interest to learn how to eat carbs and not feel guilty about it.

 The Tale of the Loser/Gainer: